SaFrMo/wm-builder/docs/api/README.md

 # Turns

+## SegmentSummary

+Keeps track of a single Segment.
+Populated as a Segment is played out and savable/loadable afterwards.

+### `actor`

+-   Actor
+-   Actor controlling this Segment

 ## TurnSummary

 Keeps track of Segments in a single Turn.
 Populated as a Turn is played and savable/loadable afterwards.